robertbasic/robertbasic.com-hugo/content/blog/using-tactician-in-a-zend-expressive-application.md

-title = "Using Tactician in a Zend Expressive application" slug = "using-tactician-in-a-zend-expressive-application" description = "An example how to get started using Tactician in a Zend Expressive application" tags = ["tactician", "command bus", "zend expressive", "php", "container"] categories = ["Programming", "Development"]
+title = "Using Tactician in a Zend Expressive application" slug = "using-tactician-in-a-zend-expressive-application" description = "An example how to get started using Tactician in a Zend Expressive application" tags = ["tactician", "command bus", "zend expressive", "php", "container", "zf"] categories = ["Programming", "Development"]
 2016 = ["07"]